 - High-yielding contest plots are usually planted as early as practical for their geography.
 Early planting lengthens the growing season and more importantly, moves pollination earlier.

-- Maintaining adequate nitrogen fertility levels throughout key corn development stages is critical in achieving highest yields.
+- Maintaining adequate nitrogen fertility levels throughout key corn development stages is critical in helping to achieve highest yields.
 Split applications can help reduce losses by supplying nitrogen when plant uptake is high.

 As growers strive for greater corn yields, the National Corn Growers Association (NCGA) National Corn Yield Contest provides a benchmark for yields that are attainable when environmental conditions and agronomic management are optimized.
 The average yields of NCGA winners are about double the average U.S. yields.
 This difference can be attributed to favorable environmental conditions, highly productive contest fields, and high-yield management practices used by contest winners.

 Results of the 2018 NCGA National Corn Yield Contest represented somewhat of a regression toward the mean following the record-breaking results of 2017.
 The 2018 contest had the second-highest number of entries exceeding 300 bu/acre at 151, but this was down considerably from the high-water mark of 224 set in 2017 (Table 1).
 Most Corn Belt states saw a decline in 300 bu/acre entries; Illinois, Indiana, Iowa, Kentucky, and Missouri were all down considerably from 2017.
 Nebraska was an exception to this trend with a second consecutive year of remarkable yield results.
 This may be attributable to the fact that the high yield Nebraska entries were all irrigated; whereas the states that experienced a decline have a much higher proportion of non-irrigated entries.
 The Pacific Northwest also had a good year, with Washington, Oregon, and Idaho all posting record-high numbers of 300 bu/acre entries.